garysweaver/irie/README.md

                                      'gt_any', 'gteq', 'gteq_all', 'gteq_any', 'in', 'in_all', 'in_any', 'lt', 'lt_all', 'lt_any', 'lteq',
                                      'lteq_all', 'lteq_any', 'matches', 'matches_all', 'matches_any', 'not_eq', 'not_eq_all', 'not_eq_any',
                                      'not_in', 'not_in_all', 'not_in_any']
+      self.supported_functions = ['count', 'include', 'no_includes', 'only', 'skip', 'take', 'uniq']
       self.value_split = ','
       self.wrapped_json = false

 Defaults and what each mean:
 * arel_predication_split: character in the URL that seperates the attribute name from the optional arel predication
-* cors_access_control_headers: a hash of headers to use for each non-preflight response, e.g.:
+* cors_access_control_headers: a hash of headers to use for each non-preflight response

-        RestfulJson::Options.configure do
-          cors_enabled = true
-          cors_access_control_headers = {
-            'Access-Control-Allow-Origin':  '*',
-            'Access-Control-Allow-Methods': 'POST, GET, OPTIONS',
-            'Access-Control-Max-Age': '1728000'
-          }
-        end

 * cors_enabled: true to enable CORS.
 If you have javascript/etc. code in the client that is running under a different host or port than Rails server, then you are cross-origin/cross-domain and we handle this with [CORS][cors].
 By default, we make CORS just allow everything, so the whole cross-origin/cross-domain thing goes away and you can get to developing locally with your Javascript app that isn't even being served by Rails.
 * cors_preflight_headers: So, if you enabled CORS, then CORS starts with a [preflight request][preflight_request] from the client (the browser), to which we respond with a response.
 You can customize the values of headers returned in the :cors_preflight_headers option.
 Then for all other requests to the controller, you can specify headers to be returned in the :cors_access_control_headers option.
-This is a hash of headers to use for each preflight response. e.g.:
+This is a hash of headers to use for each preflight response.

-        RestfulJson::Options.configure do
-          cors_enabled = true
-          cors_access_control_headers = {
-            'Access-Control-Allow-Origin':  '*',
-            'Access-Control-Allow-Methods': 'POST, GET, OPTIONS',
-            'Access-Control-Allow-Headers': 'X-Requested-With, X-Prototype-Version',
-            'Access-Control-Max-Age': '1728000'
-          }
-        end

 * ignore_bad_json_attributes: true by default.
 Ignores keys that aren't accessible attributes or associations that have a accepts_nested_attributes_for.
 This should be true most likely if wrapped_json is true.
 * intuit_post_or_put_method: if true, anything that comes into the create method with 'id' in the JSON will be sent to update.
 This way you don't need to put the ID in the URL to do an update and can reuse the same resource URL for create or update.
 * multiple_value_arel_predications: should hopefully never have to modify this.
 It is a list of predications that can take multiple values, e.g. not_in_all could take multiple values.
 * scavenge_bad_associations_for_id_only: if you pass in a json block for an association that is not accepts_nested_attributes_for, then it will look for 'id' in the root of that block, and if it finds it, it will set the foreign_key of a related belongs_to or has_and_belongs_to_many association if one exists and is mass-assignable.
 * suffix_json_attributes: true to automatically add _attributes to the end of keys in your JSON that correspond to valid associations.
 * supported_arel_predications: an array of arel predications.
 If you want to lock down what filters people can use to only certain controllers, this would be a way to do it.
+* supported_functions: an array of supported functions.
+See this document for a description of each function.
 * value_split: when sending multiple values in a filter in the URL, this is the delimiter.
 * wrapped_json: if true, then it will look for the underscored model name in the incoming JSON (in params[:your_model_name]), if false it either expects that everything in params are keys at the root of your JSON or you are sending the JSON in request body